Traveling to Disney Parks during Covid-19: What you need to know before you go - KESQ

 Disney World, Florida, canceled its parade and fireworks indefinitely in a bid to keep guests safely apart.
 Parades are also suspended.

-Disney also said there will be no Super Bowl victory parade down the Magic Kingdom’s Main Street U.S.A. in 2021 because of the pandemic.
+Disney also said there will be no Super Bowl victory parade for the nearby Tampa Bay Buccaneers down the Magic Kingdom’s Main Street U.S.A. in 2021 because of the pandemic.

 Older interactive games, such as the hands-on scavenger hunt game Sorcerers of the Magic Kingdom, have been closed.